adibakshi28/Tap-Android/README.md

 - **MenuScene.unity**: The scene for the main menu of the game.
 - **GameOverScene.unity**: The scene displayed when the game ends.

+## Detailed Script Overview

+### GameController.cs

+The GameController script is the heart of the game.
+It manages the game state, including starting, pausing, and ending the game.
+It also handles the game's main loop and coordinates with other scripts.

+### PlayerController.cs

+The PlayerController script handles player input and interactions.
+It processes touch inputs and translates them into game actions.
+It also manages player-related states and animations.

+### ObstacleSpawner.cs

+The ObstacleSpawner script is responsible for generating obstacles in the game.
+It controls the timing and positioning of obstacles to create a challenging and engaging gameplay experience.

+### ScoreManager.cs

+The ScoreManager script keeps track of the player's score.
+It updates the score based on game events and interacts with the UI to display the current score to the player.

+### UIManager.cs

+The UIManager script manages all the UI elements in the game.
+It handles transitions between different UI screens (e.g., menu, game over) and updates UI elements based on the game state.

 ## Contributing

 We welcome contributions to enhance the game.
 To contribute: